Nine Big Business Model Canvas Mistakes

 Write down the number.

-Since it is a finite market, we can’t assume that it can magically double overnight just because we want it to.
+Since it is a finite market, we can’t assume that this group can magically double overnight just because we want them to.

 Or perhaps your customer base is wider, how many units can your team sell in a year?

 This is even more important when we hit the financials.